Ira A. Fulton College of Engineering: History

 The specific origins of the College of Engineering Sciences was the Mechanical Arts department.
 This was organized as a separate department in 1921, although the first teacher at BYU to give classes in subjects related to this department had been Karl G. Maeser (in many ways the intellectual father of BYU).
-In 1951 the department was renamed from Mechanical Arts to Industrial Arts.
-In 1952 it was renamed to Industrial Arts and Drawing.
-It was in 1955 that the department was divided into the Industrial Education Department with the focus on training teachers to either teach at technical and industrial schools or to teach vocational education, popularly known as "shop", classes in high schools or junior high school on the one hand, and the Technical and Professional Institute which in many ways functioned as a two-year technical college within the four-year university.
+In 1951, the department was renamed from Mechanical Arts to Industrial Arts.
+In 1952, it was renamed to Industrial Arts and Drawing.
+In 1955, the department was divided into the Industrial Education Department with the focus on training teachers to either teach at technical and industrial schools or to teach vocational education, popularly known as "shop", classes in high schools or junior high school on the one hand, and the Technical and Professional Institute which in many ways functioned as a two-year technical college within the four-year university.
 This Technical and Professional institute offered classes in various fields such as printing and physical plant administration that would prepare students for jobs in these fields.
 The institute also included such programs as the associate degree in nursing program which was at this point kept separate from the College of Nursing because the ability of the College of Nursing to receive full accreditation would have been undermined if it had included an associate degree program.

-In 1972 when the new College of Engineering and Technology was formed, some programs that had been in the old College of Industrial and Technical Education were not included in the new college.
+In 1972, when the new College of Engineering and Technology was formed, some programs that had been in the old College of Industrial and Technical Education were not included in the new college.
 Among these was the associate degree in nursing program which was moved to the College of Nursing, both due to a decision to make it easier to move from the associates to bachelors in nursing programs and in part because of changing attitudes by the accrediting bodies on nursing education that made it possible to now offer both associates and bachelors level nursing programs under the same general heading.
-The College also supervises the BYU Center for Animation.
+The College was also part of establishing the award winning BYU Center for Animation.

-In 2016, ground was broken for a new building for the College of Engineering Sciences and alumnus King Husein served as the Volunteer Fundraising Committee chair for the new $80 million building.
-In September of 2018, the Ira A. Fulton College of Engineering & Technology shortened its name to the Ira A. Fulton College of Engineering.
+In 2016, ground was broken for a new building for the College of Engineering and alumnus King Husein was the Volunteer Fundraising Committee chair for the new $80 million building.
+In September 2018, the Ira A. Fulton College of Engineering & Technology shortened its name to the Ira A. Fulton College of Engineering.